 Various Discount Strategies

 I don’t necessarily suggest that you should completely revamp your strategy in order to cater to obsessive coupon collectors (but if you feel that it would benefit your company, by all means go right ahead).
 You should, however, keep in mind that bargain hunters look for just that – bargains.
 Usually scoring a bargain means getting a product for a much lower price, or getting two products for the price of one, and so on.
 You should, therefore, consider how you can implement bargains into your client relationship strategy.
+Even the company name can elude a discount vibe, such as Wedding Rings Direct.

 I should say that what one hunter might consider a bargain might not be so for another.
 After all, you’re catering to several segments of the population, even if you think them to be a part of a single target audience.
 Therefore, I suggest that you base your approaches to bargain with different people in mind.
 For example, you could sell two products for the price of one on certain dates, or have student discounts on certain items.